AIAppliedUK/sg-identity-techdocs/src/scotaccount-complete-guide.md

 - **iss (Issuer)**: ScotAccount's identifier, which must match the issuer from the discovery document.
 - **exp (Expiration)**: Unix timestamp indicating when this token expires (15 minutes after issuance).
 - **iat (Issued At)**: Unix timestamp of when the token was created.
-- **nonce**: The random value you provided in the authorization request, used to prevent replay attacks.
+- **nonce**: The random value you provided in the authorisation request, used to prevent replay attacks.
 - **jti (JWT ID)**: A unique identifier for this specific token.
 - **sid (Session ID)**: ScotAccount's session identifier, used for session management and logout.